Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Uncoupled Learning with Commitments

 \begin{corollary} Additionally, assume that $H$ consists only of isolated, asymptotically stable equilibria of the ODE $\dot{x}(t) = \nabla_x [f(x(t), r(x(t)))]$.
 Then, under the \awnn update, $x_n$ will converge to a differential Stackelberg solution of the game $(f_1, f_2)$ almost surely as $n \rightarrow \infty$. \end{corollary}

-This follows from the fact that if $x \in H$ is an asymptotically stable equilibrium of $\dot{x}(t) = \nabla_x [f(x(t), r(x(t)))]$, then $\nabla_{xx} [f(x(t), r(x(t)))]$ must be negative definite.
+This follows from the fact that if $x \in H$ is an asymptotically stable equilibrium of $\dot{x}(t) = \nabla_x [f(x(t), r(x(t)))]$, then the Hessian $\nabla_{xx} [f(x(t), r(x(t)))]$ must be negative definite.
 Combined with $\nabla_{x} [f(x(t), r(x(t)))] = 0$, this satisfies the requirements of Definition~\ref{def:differential_stackelberg}.
 At first it may seem contradictory that we can prove convergence to a DSS when these are not guaranteed to exist.
 The conditions under which Corollary~\ref{cor:dse_convergence} holds true, however, are precisely those conditions under which a DSS does exist, that is, when $f_1(x, r(x))$ has a strict local minimum in $\mathcal{X}$.

-Note that these result makes no direct assumptions about the follower's payoff function or learning update.
-Indeed, if we relaxed Assumption~\ref{asm:uniqueness} they could be satisfied for finite $\mathcal{Y}$ and discontinuous $r(x)$.
-We simply requires that for every $x \in \mathcal{X}$ the follower's strategy will converge to some unique fixed point $r(x)$ at a sufficiently fast rate \textit{relative} to the leader's commitment schedule.
+Note that these results make no direct assumptions about the follower's payoff function or learning update.
+Indeed, if we relax the second part of Assumption~\ref{asm:uniqueness} they could be satisfied for finite $\mathcal{Y}$ and discontinuous $r(x)$.
+We simply require that for every $x \in \mathcal{X}$ the follower's strategy will converge to some unique fixed point $r(x)$ at a sufficiently fast rate \textit{relative} to the leader's commitment schedule.
 In the next section we will consider some specific scenarios in which this requirement is satisfied, and how we can select a suitable commitment schedule given some information about the follower.